 We design and manufacture semiconductors that we sell to electronics designers and manufacturers all over the world.
 Our operations began in 1930, and we are incorporated in Delaware.
 With headquarters in Dallas, Texas, we have design, manufacturing or sales operations in more than 30 countries.
 Our two reportable segments are Analog and Embedded Processing, and we report the results of our remaining business activities in Other.
-In 2022, we generated \$20.03 billion of revenue.
+In 2023, we generated \$17.52 billion of revenue.

 For decades, we have operated with a passion to create a better world by making electronics more affordable through semiconductors.
 We were pioneers in the transition from vacuum tubes to transistors and then to integrated circuits.
-As each generation became more reliable, more affordable and lower in power, semiconductors were used by a growing number of customers and markets.
-This passion is alive today as we help our customers develop electronics and new applications, particularly in industrial and automotive markets.
+As each generation has become more reliable, more affordable and lower in power, semiconductors are used by a growing number of customers and markets.
+Our passion continues to be alive today as we help our customers develop electronics and new applications, particularly in industrial and automotive markets.